jkwellyn/RedisProxyService/README.md

 ## Omitted Requirements

-* Could not figure out how to test TTL
+* Could not figure out how to test threading.
+Spawned a bunch of calls that appear to succeed but the total threadcount kept returning as 1.